panda3d/panda3d-docs/programming/particle-effects/index.rst

       PandaNode
    -  LineParticleRenderer: displays each particle as a line
    -  PointParticleRenderer: displays each particle as a point
-   -  SparkleParticleRenderer displayes each particle as a plus (+)
+   -  SparkleParticleRenderer displays each particle as a plus (+)
    -  SpriteParticleRenderer:  displays each particle as a sprite

    Each renderer is declared in a separate .h file with the same name as the